-The Urban Conservancy is a New Orleans-based 501(c)(3) nonprofit organization catalyzing equitable policies and practices related to the urban built environment and the local economy through research, education, and advocacy.
+The Urban Conservancy is a New Orleans-based 501(c)(3) nonprofit organization leading and collaborating to strengthen our urban environment and local economy through equitable practices, policies and programs.

 One of the greatest resources that New Orleans possesses is the historic urban fabric of the city.
 This irreplaceable (but renewable) asset is the source of our unique culture, cuisine, music and celebrations.